MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 **Note: The Windows kernel requires the Secure Boot policy file in the form of “SecureBootPolicy.p7b” so the name and file format must not be modified.**

-**Note: If the validations are being performed on a WCOS system (e.g. HoloLens OS, SurfaceHub OS, Windows 10x), the corresponding .pol policy files must also be copied over to S:/EFI/Microsoft/Boot/Policies.
+**Note: If the validations are being performed on a HoloLens 2, the corresponding .pol policy files must also be copied over to S:/EFI/Microsoft/Boot/Policies.
 Additionally, /EFI/Microsoft/Boot/Policies/FullDebugPolicy.pol must be deleted before rebooting.**

 6. Reboot the system to allow the Windows kernel to refresh the policies.
 Secure Boot is now re-enabled and provisioned automatically by the provisioning tool.
 This can be validated by re-running EnableUefiSbTest.exe /dump as admin and validating that only the dbx and OemId values are empty (“Not Found”).